 The Director is the 'designated person' and has responsibility for ensuring the maintenance, regular review and updating of this policy and for ensuring that clear procedures and guidance supporting the application of this policy are in place, available to all staff and regularly reviewed.
+They are responsible for logging and reporting concerns internally and externally and maintaining training of staff.

-Managers have responsibility for ensuring that all volunteers or commissioned artists or others working on Bedford Creative Arts projects are aware of their responsibilities under this policy.
+Managers have responsibility for ensuring that all volunteers or commissioned artists & contractors or others working on Bedford Creative Arts projects are aware of their responsibilities under this policy.